Kasthuri00/face_tracker/README.md

 # face_tracker
-This is a system which counts the unique visitors
+“This project is a part of a hackathon run by https://katomaran.com